appsicle/cycle-trace/README.md

 # Cycle Trace
 A simple web app to display visualizations of data regarding the LA bike share system to satisfy the requirements of [Capital One's coding challenge](https://www.mindsumo.com/contests/bikeshare-data).
-Optimized for mobile devices!

 ## Built With